Designing Retaining Walls

 The design process for a segmental retaining wall typically has a Wall Design Engineer or Site Civil Engineer responsible for the wall design envelope.
 Geotechnical engineers should be hired to evaluate the overall stability of the site.
-For information into the basic concepts behind an Allan Block retaining wall design see page 19 of the AB Spec Book and Best Practices for SRW walls.
+For information into the basic concepts behind an Allan Block retaining wall design see page 18 of the AB Spec Book and Best Practices for SRW walls.

 Determine wall height and geometry